rust-lang/book/second-edition/nostarch/chapter19.md

 <!-- It's not the dereference operator, the * is part of the type.
 Tried to
 clarify above where the types are introduced /Carol -->

-Notice we don't include the `unsafe` keyword here---you can *create* raw pointers in safe code, you just can’t *dereference* raw pointers with an unsafe block, as we'll see in a bit.
+Notice we don’t include the `unsafe` keyword here---you can *create* raw pointers in safe code, you just can’t *dereference* raw pointers with an unsafe block, as we’ll see in a bit.

 We’ve created raw pointers by using `as` to cast an immutable and a mutable reference into their corresponding raw pointer types.
-Because we created them directly from references that are guaranteed to be valid, we can know that these particular raw pointers are valid, but we can't make that assumption about just any raw pointer.
+Because we created them directly from references that are guaranteed to be valid, we can know that these particular raw pointers are valid, but we can’t make that assumption about just any raw pointer.

-Next we'll create a raw pointer whose validity we can't be so certain of.
+Next we’ll create a raw pointer whose validity we can’t be so certain of.
 Listing 19-2 shows how to create a raw pointer to an arbitrary location in memory.
 Trying to use arbitrary memory is undefined: there may be data at that address or there may not, the compiler might optimize the code so that there is